halimgambit/A.V.A.T.A.R-plugin-Reminder/README.md

 # Reminder
-Creer des rappel vocal avec AVATAR
+Creer des rappels vocal avec AVATAR

 This plugin is an add-on for the [A.V.A.T.A.R](https://avatar-home-automation.github.io/docs) framework.